USC fires Clay Helton, Donte Williams to serve as interim head coach

 Helton went 46-24 as USC's head coach, including two stints as interim head coach.
 He took over the team five games into the 2015 season when USC parted ways with Steve Sarkisian and had the interim title removed after that campaign.

-Many fans were unhappy with that choice from the start, as he had only been an offensive coordinator at Arkansas State and Memphis before joining USC in 2010 as QBs coach and working his way up to OC in 2013.
+Many fans were unhappy with that choice from the start, as Helton had only been an offensive coordinator at Memphis (and for a few months at Arkansas State) before joining USC in 2010 as QBs coach and working his way up to OC in 2013.
 The initial doubt and pushback on his promotion to head coach set the tone for the sentiment Helton would battle throughout his Trojans tenure.

 After going 10-3 with a Rose Bowl victory in his first full season and 11-3 with a Pac-12 championship the next year, the trajectory of the program changed sharply.